Failure is a heavy word. It has crushed a lot of dreams and a lot of great ideas before they could come to life.

 While in high school my favourite subjects were mathematics and arts.

 I did everything from drawing, painting, sculpture to design.
 I loved creating things.
-I was top of my class.
+I was the topper of my class.

 But building a life and a home by selling art is not very easy and unfortunately, not everyone appreciates it.
 So I continued to stay focused on my CA dream.

-To become a Chartered Accountant from SAICA one needs:
+Requirements to become a Chartered Accountant from SAICA: